-Prerequisites: Knowledge corresponding to Biostatistics I is mandatory.
-(It is recommended to take Biostatistics II right after Biostatistics I.) Knowledge about Stata corresponding to what is acquired from the course “Data documentaton and introduction to using Stata” is preferable but not mandatory.
+Knowledge corresponding to Biostatistics I is mandatory.
+(It is recommended to take Biostatistics II right after Biostatistics I.) Knowledge about Stata is preferable; novice users should consider the course “Introduction to STATA” .
 Students should bring their own laptop.

 - Kirkwood and Sterne.
-Essential medical statistitics.
+Essential medical statistics.
 Second edition.

 - Rabe-Hesketh and Everitt.
 A Handbook of Statistical Analyses Using Stata, 4th Edition